 in meal planning, preparation, presentation and serving at the on-campus training restaurant.

 - Application Opens: April 1, 2023

 - This program cannot be started in summer.

-* Application deadlines are subject to change based on program demand.
+* Submit all checklist items by the application deadline.
+Apply early; deadlines are subject to change based on program demand.

 The cost of your degree depends on a number of factors, including where you live,

 how your program is delivered, how long it takes to finish your program and the financial

 aid you receive.
 Explore current tuition and fees.

 Additional Estimated Costs